nilram940/emud/README.md

 # Installation

 This code is in early development and has several paths hard-coded.
-In particular it expects all files to be installed in ~/emud.
+In particular it expects all files to be installed in `~/emud`.
 (You can change the path by changing line 6 of emud.el to point to the correct path)

-In order to install emud place all files in ~/emud and byte compile them.
-Inside emacs type M-x byte-recompile-directory.
-When prompted for a path enter ~/emud.
+In order to install emud place all files in `~/emud` and byte compile them.
+Inside emacs type `M-x byte-recompile-directory`.
+When prompted for a path enter `~/emud`.

 # Use